nahumrahim/edutec-javaee/README.en.md

 # EduTec javaee
-Content for the lessons on Java EE 7 I gave at Edutech Guatemala
+Content for the lessons on Java EE 7 I gave at Edutec Guatemala

-The lessons are oriented to mid/advanced Java users.
+The lessons are oriented to mid/advanced Java developers.
 We will develop a Enterprise Web Application using the standard Java EE APIs

 Requisites: